-Name of U.S. affiliate as shown on page 1
+OMB No. 0608-0034: Approval Expires 10/12/2021

-U.S. DEPARTMENT OF COMMERCE BUREAU OF ECONOMIC ANALYSIS
+FORM B E-15 Supple FORM BE-15 Supplement B (2020) (0 U.S. DEPARTMENT OF COMMERCE RIBEAL OF ECONOMIC ANALYSIS BEAUSE Page

-BEA USE h ONLY

-Page number

-LIST OF ALL U.S. AFFILIATES IN WHICH THE REPORTING AFFILIATE (AS CONSOLIDATED) HAS A DIRECT OWNERSHIP INTEREST BUT WHICH ARE NOT FULLY CONSOLIDATED

-NOTE - If you filed a Supplement B or a computer printout of Supplement B with your 2018 BE-15 report, in lieu of completing a new Supplement B you may substitute a copy of that Supplement B or computer printout that has been updated to show any additions, deletions, or other changes.
+NOTE - LIS LIS LIS If you filed a Supple may substitute a cc or of ALL U.S. AFFIL OWN!
+OWN! ement B or a computy of that Supplement LIST OF ALL U.S. AFFILIATES IN WHICH THE REPORTING AFFILIATE (AS CONSOLIDATED) HAS A DIRECT OWNERSHIP INTEREST BUT WHICH ARE NOTFULLY CONSOLIDATED If you filed a Supplement B or a computer printout of Supplement B with your 2019 BE-15 report, in lieu of completing a new Supplement B may substitute a copy of that Supplement B or computer printout that has been updated to show any additions, deletions, or other changes.
+LIST OF ALL U.S. AFFILIATES IN WHICH THE REPORTING AFFILIATE (AS CONSOLIDATED) HAS A DIRECT OWNERSHIP INTEREST BUT WHICH ARE NOT FULLY CONSOLIDATED NOTE - If you filed a Supplement B or a computer printout of Supplement B with your 2019 BE-15 report, in lieu of completing a new Supplement B you may substitute a copy of that Supplement B or computer printout that has been updated to show any additions, deletions, or other changes.
+Name of U.S. affiliate as shown on page wn on page 1

-Supplement B must be completed by a reporting affiliate which files a BE-15C and has a direct ownership interest in a U.S. affiliate(s) which is (are) not fully consolidated.
-The number of U.S. affiliates listed below must agree with item 3 on page 3.
-Continue listing onto as many additional pages as necessary.
+Supplem nent B must be complated.
+The number of L leted by a reporting aff U.S. affiliates listed bel Supplement B must be completed by a reporting affiliate which files a BE-15C and has a direct ownership (neterest in a U.S. affiliate(s) which is (are) not fully consolidated.
+The number of U.S. affiliates listed below must agree with item 8 on page 3.
+Continue listing only as many additional pages as necessary.
+Interest in a U.S. affiliate(s) which is (are) not fully gonto as many additional pages as necessary.

-40. Percent of direct voting 10. ownership interest that the fully Employer Identification consolidated U.S. business Number used to file income enterprise named on page 1, and payroll taxes holds in the entity named in and payron taxes column 1.

-3 13

 BEA USE ONLY If the affiliate has changed since last report, please select the reason.
-If it is new, please select the corresponding "new" transaction If affiliate is new since last report, please enter the date the U.S. business enterprise was acquired or established Name of each U.S. affiliate in which a direct interest is held but that is not listed in Supplement A Address Provide number, street, city, state, and ZIP Code Employer Identification Number used to file income and payroll taxes Percent of direct voting ownership interest that the fully consolidated U.S. business enterprise named on page 1, holds in the entity named in column 1.
+If it is new, please select the corresponding "new" transaction type If affliate is new since last report, please enter the date the U.S. business enterprise was acquired or established Name of each U.S. affiliate in which a direct interest is held but that is not listed in Supplement A Address Provide number, street, city, state, and ZIP Code (2) Employer Identification Number used to file income and payroll taxes (3) Percent of direct voting ownership interest that the fully consolidated U.S. business enterprise named on page 1, holds in the entity named in column 1. - Enter percent to nearest tenth.

-type (1) 3 Eoreigi (2) torico (3) (4)

-7 4 2 3 Fo, his 5 6
+6211 4 2 orm' ١

-6211 405 16 to, "Ray. - . %

-7 4 2 Affiliates 2 in U.S. Affiliates 2 in U.S. Presented 2 to Presented 2 to Presented 2 to Presented 2 to Presented 3 to Presented 4 to Presented 5 to Presented 6 to Present her govi 5 6

-6212 c A' nteu bear - . %

-7 4 in U.S. resembly 3 .
-5 6

-6213 III.
-The string - . %

-7 use use ection, ms 3 5 6

-6214 60 (11.
-10 - . %

-7 4 ata cu 146/1 3 5 6

-6215 O. 2 4 60 2 3 5 . %
+6212 4 2 filia seri ١ % .

-,
+6213 4 2 ied ied www ا ن

+6214 4 8 of France I

+6215 4 8 for a.90 I

-6216 1 4 2 3 5 . %
+7 6216 4 8 nist Vifo l .

-, ľ ľ

-6217 . %
+6217 4 5 orici

+6218 4 7 8 20

+6219 4 2 ೮ o-Ricord · ·

-7 4 2 3 5 6
+6220 4 2 6 evis .

-6218 . %

-7 4 2 3 5 6
+6221 4 2 n 39

-Summary of Industry Classifications-For a full explanation of each code see www.bea.gov/naics2017